derivated/packetlib/README.md

 # packetlib

-`packetlib` is a Python library designed to evaluate the amount of time between HTTPS requests received on a server.
+`packetlib` is a Python library designed to send bulk HTTPS requests using various methods.
 It provides a simple Python interface to orchestrate and execute highly optimized request-sending routines implemented in C++.

 ## LLM Use
 This repository contains LLM-generated code.
 All C++ code except for mock.cpp is human-written.